Well being for every body

 When are times I should not receive massage?

-If you fall ill when you’ve got a session scheduled, please contact me to reschedule.
-It will be better for myself, for you, and for other clients that are seen in the space, if you wait till you’re feeling better to come in.
+If you fall ill when you’ve got a session scheduled, please contact us to reschedule.
+It will be better for us, for you, and for other clients that are seen in the space, if you wait till you’re feeling better to come in.

 What can I expect?
 What should I wear?
 How will I feel after?